 Minecraft is the best-selling game of all time on all platforms, and on top of that, it does not require stacked computers to run it.
-Most of the Personal Computers currently will be able to launch it at its minimal state and most others at its maximum graphical settings
+Most Personal Computers currently will be able to launch it at its minimal state and most others at its maximum graphical settings.

 Relevancy of Minecraft

 A Minecraft is a really popular game for all ages, it stands out from the rest for being able to play it however you like, explore new biomes, caves, ocean depths, fortresses, even different dimensions, build anything you desire, beat the game your style and got endless fun packed into itself.
 Basically, Minecraft is an endless world that anyone can explore and enjoy.

-Minecraft can educational for kids because it helps with being creative and thinking out of the box.
-There is an educational model that can be helpful to teach kids many things in a fun way.
+Minecraft can be educational for kids because it helps with being creative and thinking out of the box.
+There is an educational model that can be helpful in teaching kids many things in a fun way.

 Grown-ups also enjoy the game.
 There are many successful individuals who play Minecraft and become content creators.

 The game we overlooking certainly differs from other Tripple a Tittles.
 While they concentrate on the visual effects, Minecraft got its fair share but way different from reality.

 It has rough and sharp edges on surfaces, visual effects, and even colors are the elements that make it more dependent on the CPU side.
 This means that the ability of your CPU contains the most influence on your computer’s rendering, and the CPU will be the component constraining your FPS in most cases rather than a GPU.